nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 It is used to print to the user welcome and goodbye messages.
 On first startup, it is also used to get the name of the user.

-The UI class is also used when a shortcut-command is being executed by the user.
+The UI class is also used when printing various outputs to the user after a command is executed

 ### Data package